ShalomiH/youtube-comment-spam-classifier/README.md

 In addition to a baseline algorithm, the program builds the following four models: a Multinomial Naive Bayes model, a k-Nearest Neighbor model, a Support Vector Machine model, and a Decision Tree Classifier model.

-There models are tuned according to the model score on the validation test (where we use hold-out validation for the baseline and k-fold validation for the four Machine Learning algorithms) – that is, we use the accuracy score.
+These models are tuned according to the model score on the validation test (where we use hold-out validation for the baseline and k-fold validation for the four Machine Learning algorithms) – that is, we use the accuracy score.
 Additionally, the final model score on the performance of each model on the test set is also a calculation of the accuracy score.
 The model that has the highest performance is selected to predict whether the new, unseen comments are spam or not spam.